witiz/markupy/docs/usage.md

 ### Elements Without Attributes

-Some elements do not have attributes, they can be specified by just the element itself:
+For elements that do not have attributes, they can be specified by just the element itself:

 ```python
 >>> from markupy.tag import Hr